D76X/ShareTheGospel/README.md

 `swa start http://localhost:5000`

 and any of its variants starts the **Blazor WebAssembly Dev Server** as this is by default at the EP `http://localhost:5000`.

-However, SWA provides a **Emulated Service** at the EP: `http://localhost:4280`.
+However, SWA provides a **Emulated Service** also at the EP: `http://localhost:4280` and this endpoint is always available for local testing even when you start use `swa start http://localhost:5000`.

-This behaves as the the **Blazor WebAssembly Dev Server** and therefore provides Hot Reload when the [dotnet watch run] is used as in the following example:
+The EP `http://localhost:4280` behaves as the the **Blazor WebAssembly Dev Server** and therefore provides Hot Reload when the [dotnet watch run] is used as in the example below.
+However, the `http://localhost:4280` is **special** as it offers out-of-the-box integration of authentication emulation for the default authentication providers - more information on this is provided later in this document.

 ```
 swa start http://localhost:5000 --run "dotnet watch run --launch-profile http --project Client/Client.csproj" --api-location Api --api-port 7174